-Fortnite: Battle Royale finally has a ranked-esque game mode, the Arena Mode.
-It was introduced with the v8.20 update as a new way for players to compete with others in professional game settings and possibly obtain a spot in major online and offline competitions with prize money.
+Fortnite: Battle Royale finally received its long-awaited ranked-esque game mode, Arena, with the v8.20 update in 2019.
+It offers a new way for players to compete with others and show off their skills in a pro game setting.
+Grinding the mode also possibly allows players to obtain a spot in major online and offline Fortnite competitions with prize money.

-The Arena has ten divisions total divided in Open, Contender, and Champion League.
+The Arena has 10 divisions, in total, divided into Open, Contender, and Champion League.

 - Divisions One to Four – Open League

 - Divisions Four to Seven – Contender League

 - Divisions Eight to 10 – Champion League